 Computing and Management BSc Hons 2:1

 While at Loughborough University I read Computing and Management BSc.
-The goal of this course was to give students a well-balanced education of hybrid skills; covering Computer Science school modules complemented with modules from the Business school covering management, psychology and marketing.
-I took the four year variate with an optional Industrial Placement in the third year.
-During this Industrial Placements I worked for Andalucia.com and relocated to the south of Spain.
+The goal of this course was to give students a well-balanced education of hybrid skills; covering Computer Science courses with additional modules from the Business school for management, psychology and marketing.
+I took the four-year variant with an Industrial Placement.
+I was employed as a Web Developer by [Andalucia.com and relocated to the south of Spain.

 Technical Product Lead

 Acorn-i is an agency that specialises in supporting brands and merchants selling their products on Amazon.
 Our managed service covers the listing of products, activating advertising campaigns and managing stock levels.
 As their Lead Product Manager, I have worked closely with the Chief Technology Officer and Co-Founders to deliver our shared vision for our product, Ignite by Acorn-i.
 Ignite not only underpins our Managed Service business but is used by SaaS customers who wish to retain the software after In-Housing or have licensed it directly.

 Ignite is an omnichannel analytics platform that consolidates eCommerce data from Amazon, Shopify and WooCommerce along with advertising data from Amazon, Facebook and Google.
 The goal of the product is to provide operational improvements for our customers by consolidating performance data into a suite of unified dashboards with actionable insights to drive further success.
 To do so we utilise AWS Lambda, S3, Athena, SQS and SageMaker, the Snowflake cloud data warehouse and Angular web framework.